playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 ![The same chart from above but the top level template now has an arrow pointing to an item "view container" before listing the other children ](./hierarchy_example_intro.svg "Diagram showing the above code as a graph")

 Little has changed, yet there's something new!
 A _view container_ is just what it sounds like: It's a container for views.
 That is to say, whenever you see a view embedded, you can be sure it's a child of a view container.
-While our code might not make it aparent, when we're using `ngTemplateOutlet`, Angular creates a view container for us to place the view into.
+While our code might not make it apparent, when we're using `ngTemplateOutlet`, Angular creates a view container for us to place the view into.
 It will create the view container from a template, view, or even from an element.

 ```html
 <p>